Monday, April 30, 2012

 "How will I EVER keep those pants white?"

-My son spends his time on the ground- rolling, falling, diving, and any other way you can think of to end up on the ground!
+Iver spends his time on the ground- rolling, falling, diving, sliding and any other way you can think of to end up on the ground!

 These are the pants after the first game.

-I scrubbed the pants with this soap and then washed them in my normal detergent and added some Borax for an extra boost.
+So I did.
+Then washed them in my normal DIY detergent and added extra Borax for an extra boost.

-I am proud and amazed to say they ended up
+I am surprised and proud to say they ended up

 As you know, we can't prevent the aging process from happening but we can slow it down and improve our vitality, energy, and quality of life through what we eat!